IoT-Insight-Lab-SEG-Capstone-Team-4/iota/docs/meeting-client-notes.md

-# 📒 Meeting Team Notes
+# 📒 Meeting Client Notes

 ## Description
 This file contains all the meeting notes taken during our meetings with the client.